sguox002/leetcode/leetcode-all.md

 ->>

 ### count number of ways
+<<-634	Find the Derangement of An Array    		40.3%	Medium
+given n integers from 1 to n, derangement means no element is in its original position. find the number of derangement. try dp: dp[i] represents number of derangement for length i. we add ith element, you can put Ai in any previous location. suppose we put it on j. (all other not changed instead shift right). if we put at ith position, i is at the end, we get dp[n-2] otherwise dp[n-1] (n-1)*(dp[n-2]+dp[n-1])
+->>

+<<-639	Decode Ways II    		27.2%	Hard
+A-Z corresponds to 1 to 26. * can be treated as 1-9.
+digit string with *, return number of decoding ways. combine to previous char, or no. dp[i]=a*dp[i-1]+b*dp[i-2]
+->>
+<<-91	Decode Ways    		25.5%	Medium
+no *. dp similar, notice contains some illegal case.
+->>
 <<-920	Number of Music Playlists    		47.4%	Hard
 given N different songs, want to make a list with length L:
 - Every song is played at least once